The 9 players Chelsea signed along with Eden Hazard & how they fared

 After featuring alongside Charly Musonda in the 2014 FA Youth Cup win, he eventually made his senior debut on the final day of the 2014-15 title-winning campaign and also starred as Chelsea’s youngsters won the UEFA Youth League that same year.

-Having impressed during his two-year loan at Borussia Monchengladbach, named their Player of the Year in 2015-16, he has since returned to his parent club and made regular appearances under Antonio Conte, Maurizio Sarri and Frank Lampard, while Thomas Tuchel appears to have taken the centre-half’s game to a new level.
+Having impressed during his two-year loan at Borussia Monchengladbach, named their Player of the Year in 2015-16, he has since returned to his parent club and made regular appearances under Antonio Conte, Maurizio Sarri and Frank Lampard, before Thomas Tuchel took the centre-half’s game to a new level.

 Former Germany international Marin, who made two appearances for Die Mannschaft at the 2010 World Cup, left Werder Bremen in the summer of 2012.